 Contact us for answers.
-For information or concerns about this report, or your water quality in general, please contact Karen Morgan at (209) 538-5732, or send an email to Karen.Morgan@ci.ceres.ca.us.
+For information or concerns about this report, or your water quality in general, please contact Sam Royal at (209)send email 538-5732, cereswaterhelpdesk@ci.ceres.ca.us.
 You may also address your concerns at the regularly scheduled City Council Meetings held at City Council Chambers at 2701 Fourth Street, Ceres.
 City Council meeting are held at 6:00 p.m. on the second and fourth Monday of each month (unless the Monday is a holiday, then the meeting will be held on Tuesday).
 Please feel free to participate in these meetings.
 The City firmly believes in the public's right to know as much as possible about the quality of their drinking water and the health of their watershed.
 Your input and concerns are very important to us.
 For more information about the health effects of the listed contaminants in the following tables, call the U.S. Environmental Protection Agency hotline at (800) 426-4791.